memgraph/docs/docs/import-data/cypherl.md

 MATCH (u:Person), (v:Restraunt) WHERE u.id = 101 AND v.id = 200 CREATE (u)-[:ATE_AT {liked: true}]->(v);
 ```

-The first five queries create nodes for people, the following four queries create nodes for restaraunts.
+The first five queries create nodes for people, the following four queries
+create nodes for restaurants.
+The last CRREATE queries are used to define
-After those come the queries that define relationships between nodes.
-As said before, you can define all of the
+relationships between nodes.
+As said before, you can define all of the different
-different types of nodes and relationships in one file.
-After preparing your queries, you can import them through earlier metioned methods or drag and drop them into **Dataset** tab in Memgraph Lab.
+types of nodes and relationships in one file.
+After preparing your queries, you
+can import them through earlier mentioned methods or drag and drop them using the
+**Dataset** tab in Memgraph Lab.